Atenism

 Atenism, also known as the Aten religion, the Amarna religion, and the Amarna heresy, was a religion in ancient Egypt.
 It was founded by Akhenaten, a pharaoh who ruled the New Kingdom under the Eighteenth Dynasty.
-The religion is typically described as monotheistic or monolatristic, although some Egyptologists argue that it was actually henotheistic.
-Atenism was centred on the cult of Aten, a god depicted as the disc of the Sun.
-Aten was originally an aspect of Ra, Egypt's traditional solar deity, though he was later asserted by Akhenaten as being the superior of all deities.
+The religion is described as monotheistic or monolatristic, although some Egyptologists argue that it was actually henotheistic.
+Atenism was centered on the cult of Aten, a god depicted as the disc of the Sun.
+Aten was originally an aspect of Ra, Egypt's traditional solar deity, though he was later asserted by Akhenaten as being the supreme of all deities.

 In the 14th century BC, Atenism was Egypt's state religion for around 20 years, and Akhenaten met the worship of other gods with persecution; he closed many traditional temples, instead commissioning the construction of Atenist temples, and also suppressed religious traditionalists.
 However, subsequent pharaohs toppled the movement in the aftermath of Akhenaten's death, thereby restoring Egyptian civilization's traditional polytheistic religion.
-Large-scale efforts were then undertaken to remove from Egypt and Egyptian records any presence or mention of Akhenaten, Atenist temples, and Atenist assertions of a uniquely supreme god.
+Large-scale efforts were then undertaken to remove from Egypt and Egyptian records any presence or mention of Akhenaten, Atenist temples, and assertions of a uniquely supreme god.